logdna/stdlib-node/README.md

 Sets a property at the deepest level.
 Nested objects will be created if they do not exist.
 Returns the modified object.
-This will not work on complex Types like arrays or maps.
-Only POJOs
+This will not work on complex Types like arrays or maps; Only POJOs.

 `NOTE`: if you find your self wanting to set the value at a specific index of an array - you probably want an object.